-Student discount app Niesh – which was incubated at ecentre and has gone on to massive success – has partnered with ecentre to present ON: Futures In Tech, a full-day conference on May 20 involving entrepreneurs, panels and a chance to pitch tech innovations in a Dragon’s Den-style competition.
+Student experience platform Niesh – which was incubated at ecentre and has grown rapidly – has partnered with ecentre for ON: Futures In Tech, a full-day conference on May 20 involving entrepreneurs, panels and a chance to pitch tech innovations in a Dragon’s Den-style competition.

 ON takes place at Auckland’s Victory Convention Centre on the first day of Techweek19.